55 East 52nd Street, 23rd Floor

 It is Evercore Wealth’s policy to vote proxies consistent with its fiduciary duty to clients.
 Evercore Wealth shall generally be responsible for voting proxies on behalf of client accounts; however, clients may retain proxy voting authority.
 In cases where clients retain proxy voting authority, clients will receive proxy materials and other solicitations directly from their account custodian or the transfer agent.
 Clients may contact Evercore Wealth with questions about a particular solicitation by contacting us at (212) 822-7620.

-In cases where Evercore Wealth votes proxies, the Firm shall vote in the best interests of its clients with a goal towards maximizing shareholder value.
+In cases where Evercore Wealth votes proxies, including matters involving EWMCX where Evercore Wealth is acting as the investment manager to the fund, the Firm shall vote in the best interests of its clients with a goal towards maximizing shareholder value.

 The Firm’s Proxy Committee is responsible for determining how to vote client proxies.
 To assist with this responsibility, Evercore Wealth has engaged a third-party proxy advisory company that makes recommendations on how to vote proxies in accordance with their pre-determined guidelines.
-Evercore Wealth generally votes proxies in accordance with the recommendations of the third-party proxy advisory company, however, if a material conflict of interest relating to a proxy arises between Evercore Wealth and a client, the Firm’s Proxy Committee will review the conflict and determine the appropriate course of action, which may include a decision to vote the proxy in a particular manner, including in accordance with the third-party proxy advisory company guidelines, passing the vote through to the client directly, or abstaining from the vote.
+Evercore Wealth generally votes proxies in accordance with the recommendations of the third-party proxy advisory company, however, if a material conflict of interest relating to a proxy arises between Evercore Wealth and a client, the Firm’s Proxy Committee will review the conflict and determine the appropriate course of action, which may include a decision to vote the proxy in a particular manner, including in accordance with the third-party proxy advisory company guidelines, passing the vote through to the client directly, requesting approval from the client to vote the proxy in a particular manner, or abstaining from the vote.

 Evercore Wealth’s complete proxy voting policy and procedures and a record of all proxy votes cast on behalf of clients are available upon request by contacting the Chief Compliance Officer at (212) 822-7620.